k3ssen/SymfonyVuetified/README.md

 (source: https://symfony.com/doc/current/frontend/encore/vuejs.html#jsx-support)

 While not required for this setup, you may want to uncomment enableSassLoader and enableTypeScriptLoader.
-You also might want make a comment of enableStimulusBridge to have that disabled.

 8. Add the following line to your `assets/app.js` file:
 ```js